 The City and County should add incentives for creating below-market units, without removing other market-rate development rights.
-The degree or number of incentives offered should be greater for greater levels of affordability.
-Incentives could be offered based on the number of affordable units in an otherwise market-rate project.
-These incentives should apply in almost all zones: commercial, mixed-use, high-opportunity, and residential.
+Currently, each jurisdiction offers several incentives but they are only available on a small subset of parcels, and developers/owners do not use them much.
+The proposal here is that greater incentives should be available, and in almost all zoning designations: commercial, mixed-use, high-opportunity, and residential.
+The degree and number of incentives offered should be greater for greater numbers of affordable units and for deeper levels of affordability.
+Incentives could be offered based on the number of affordable units in an otherwise market-rate project (“inclusionary units”).

-Could be achieved by a new Affordable Housing Overlay (in Sonoma City), by modifying the existing Workforce Combining Zone (in Sonoma County), or through other, less obvious regulations buried in the zoning code of either jurisdiction.
+These incentives could be achieved through a new Affordable Housing Overlay (in Sonoma City), by modifying the existing Workforce Combining Zone (in Sonoma County), or through other, less obvious regulations buried in the zoning code of either jurisdiction.

-Waived impact fees and/or lower infrastructure costs, such as no cost for sewer and water connection or no impact fees on affordable units
+Waived impact fees and/or lower infrastructure costs, such as no cost for sewer and water connection or no impact fees on affordable units.
+The County has waived traffic and park fees for affordable units, for two years, as a test.

 By-right zoning & ministerial approvals to speed up permitting

-Density bonuses for more units per acre and development/design standard concessions
+Density bonuses on top of those given by the state, offered in exchange for more units per acre and development/design standard concessions

 Waived/reduced parking requirements